A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: The martingale property

 In this subsection, we suppose that \(\mathcal{G}=(V,E)\) is finite.
 We state some identities on marginal and conditional laws of the distribution \(\nu_V^{W}\), which will be instrumental in the proof of the martingale property in the next subsection.

-Let us first remark that the law $\nu_V^{W}$ defined in Theorem~\ref{thm_potential_fini} can be extended to the case where $P=(W_{i,j})_{i,j\in V}$ has non zero, diagonal coefficients.
-Indeed, if some diagonal coefficients of $P$ are positive, then changing from variables $(\beta_i)$ to variables $(\beta_i-\demi W_{i,i})$, we get the law $\nu_V^{\tilde W}$ where $(\tilde W_{i,j})$ is obtained from $(W_{i,j})$ by replacing all diagonal entries by 0.
-While it is not very natural from the point of view of the VRJP to allow non zero diagonal coefficients, it is convenient in this section to allow this possibility since it simplifies the statements about conditional law.
+Let us first remark that the law $\nu_V^{W}$ defined in Theorem~\ref{thm_potential_fini} can be extended to the case where $P=(W_{i,j})_{i,j\in V}$ has non-zero, diagonal coefficients.
+Indeed, if some diagonal coefficients of $P$ are positive, then changing from variables $(\beta_i)$ to variables $(\beta_i-\demi W_{i,i})$, we get the law $\nu_V^{\widetilde W}$ where $(\widetilde W_{i,j})$ is obtained from $(W_{i,j})$ by replacing all diagonal entries by 0.
+While it is not very natural from the point of view of the VRJP to allow non-zero diagonal coefficients, it is convenient in this section to allow this possibility since it simplifies the statements about conditional law.